ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 ### cfn-hup

 Used to update in place using a deamon that detects resource metadata change and takes actions on those changes.
-Not useful in updating autoscaling groups because there is no synchronization between the instances update timing leaving the ASG fleet in an odd configuration.
+A common use case has cfn-hup Not useful in updating autoscaling groups because there is no synchronization between the instances update timing leaving the ASG fleet in an odd configuration.

 ### cfn-get-metadata

 Gets a metadata block from CloudFormation and prints it out to STDOUT.

 ## Auto Scaling Groups